joshuaelander/Pf2eAwesomeMacrosForPlayers/README.md

 2.)
 Macro for rolling a random new character with various options to enable/disable.
 (Example: You can choose to roll a random character with or without a class, with or without a background, etc.)

+3.)
+Easy exploration for updating or mass updating people exploration activities.
+Easy to stop and start any activity.

+4.)
+Monster Hunter for ranger to "Hunt Prey" and call the enhanced recall knowledge macro.

 If you'd like you can help support me over on Patreon to see this and many other fun tools, maps, etc related to PF2e.
 Linked here: https://patreon.com/AeneasPF2e

 Author: Aeneas (Joshua Elander)